1582-83: The death of Sussex

 This first version of Hamlet, Prince of Denmark was a dramatic gauntlet hurled (before a Westminster audience) at the Earl of Leicester, who, by the winter of 1582, nothing daunted by his fall from grace in 1579, was back in the Queen’s favor and seemingly stronger than ever.
 Like “the mousetrap” in Hamlet and the final act of The Spanish Tragedy, Hamlet was Oxford’s play within the play, the mirror meant to reflect the current power struggle within the Court community, in which he seems to accuse Leicester, like Claudius, of having his enemies murdered.
 Aimed at the Inns of Court audience, it was probably performed by an adult company at the Blackfriars theater during the holiday season of 1583-84.

 Ill feeling towards Leicester was rife at this time.
 It was during this same period, or shortly after, that Catholic activists created and had published overseas the tract titled Leicester’s Commonwealth.
-These were probably the same “backfriends” that Oxford had ratted on a few years earlier, and who had most recently done themselves in with the Throgmorton conspiracy.
+These were probably the same “backfriends” that Oxford had ratted on a few years earlier (his Rosencrantz and Guildenstern), and who had most recently done themselves in with the Throgmorton conspiracy.
 Although the authorship of Commonwealth is usually asigned to Charles Arundell, that Henry Howard was the real author is more likely, or at least that he provided the outline and notes.
-Arundell, who had by then escaped to the Continent, was almost certainly the means of getting it published.
-It’s a rank piece of character assassination, but one that has lasted to fill a void, for despite his importance in his own time, we have very little inside information about Leicester’s life, due (surprise!) to the disappearance of so many of his personal papers.
+Arundell, who had by then had escaped to the Continent, was almost certainly the means of getting it published.
+It’s a rank piece of character assassination, but one that has lasted to fill a void, for despite his importance in his own time, we have very little inside information about Leicester’s life, due (surprise!) to the disappearance of most of his personal papers.